rfenouil/Pluto_CC_Docker/README.md

 # Pluto_CC_Docker
-A docker environment for PlutoSDR firmware build and cross compilation + tools &amp; scripts

-This repository gives instructions on how to build a (docker) environment for (cross-)compiling PlutoSDR firmware and tools.
+This repository gives instructions to build a (docker) environment for (cross-)compiling PlutoSDR firmware and tools.

+It is based on instructions provided by Analog Devices (AD) [here](https://wiki.analog.com/university/tools/pluto/building_the_image).
+Thank you to [Lama_Bleu](https://twitter.com/fonera_cork) for his work and support, and [unixpunk](https://github.com/unixpunk) for having started it all with [PlutoWeb](https://github.com/unixpunk/PlutoWeb).

 __!!!
 WORK IN PROGRESS !!!__
 In current state, the `docker build` command will install everything required for plutSDR firmware compilation and compile it.